Hazing, sexual violence allegedly 'rampant' at NU

 A "hazing prevention" page on Northwestern's website includes descriptions of Illinois hazing laws.

+"Everyone hears the expression: There are two sides to every story.
+There are not two sides to this story," Levin said.
+"There's only one side.
+The behavior occurred.
+It was deplorable and demeaning.
+It was widespread.
+And there's no way people at the very least should have known."

-Yates said every member of team were victims, "no matter what our role was at the time," and lamented the school and team's lack of leadership.
+Yates said every member of the team was a victim, "no matter what our role was at the time," and lamented the school and team's lack of leadership.

 "The university and football program let us down and that's why we are here today," Yates said, surrounded by some teammates.